koaning/memo/README.md

 - `random_grid` generates a randomized grid for your experiments
 - `time_taken` also logs the time the function takes to run

-And an Option to parallelize function calls using joblib
+And an option to parallelize function calls using joblib.

 - `Runner`